 Why Are Well-Drafted Board Resolutions Important?

-Making decisions in the best interests of stakeholders and transacting on behalf of the organisation are primary functions of all boards.
+Making major decisions in the best interests of stakeholders and transacting on behalf of the organisation are primary functions of all boards.
 Naturally, as the highest authority governing the organisation, the issues within the scope of the board’s decision-making powers have far-reaching consequences for the organisation and its stakeholders, who range from shareholders and employees to government regulators and the wider community in which the organisation operates.
 That is why the board’s decisions must be transparently and clearly documented, so the effect of the decision is apparent to all parties with an interest in the organisation.

 Affected parties are permitted to request copies of board resolutions as evidence of the board’s decisions.
 For example, shareholders may wish to see resolutions to understand decisions made in the past.

 Certain types of board resolutions may require that copies be shared with relevant parties.
 For example, a shareholder’s resolution to offer additional shares in a company, or a resolution to change the registered address of a business must be lodged with Companies House within 15 days.
 Other examples of parties that may ask to see copies of board resolutions are banks, regulators, brokers and investors.

 Board resolutions also provide evidence that directors are discharging their duties in the proper way.
 The board is accountable and liable for the actions it takes.
 Therefore, properly recorded resolutions can offer directors an element of protection from liability should the activities and performance of the board come into question.
 Well-drafted resolutions demonstrate a commitment to good governance.